jkomoros/boardgame/README.md

 ## Tutorial

-*This tutorial will walk through some concrete examples of how to configure a server and create games.
-For more in-depth documentation of the core concepts, check out the core library's package doc*
+*This tutorial will walk through some concrete examples of how to configure a server and create games, in a way that narratively makes sense but leaves a number of topics unexplored or lightly developed.
+For more in-depth documentation of the core concepts, check out the core library's package doc, and for more about the server, see `server/README.md`*

 Each instantitation of a server includes multiple game packages, each of which defines a Game Manager that describes the logic necessary to run that type of game.
 These game packages are organized in a canonical way to make it easy to link in game packages into your server even if you didn't write them.